 Is your Financial Advisor a Fiduciary?

 Most Canadians would be surprised to discover that Financial Advisors are not required to act in their client's best interests.
 Only a small percentage of Canadian Financial Advisors have a legal and regulatory obligation to put their client’s interests ahead of their own – this is called a fiduciary duty.
 If you haven't encountered the word 'fiduciary' before, you can be forgiven - outside of legal or financial circles, most people aren't familiar with the term.
-If you're in the market to hire a Financial Advisor knowing who is and who isn’t a fiduciary is well worth knowing.
+Increasingly, however, savvy consumers of financial advice are making a fiduciary standard one of the main criteria before even considering working with a prospective Advisor.

 Fiduciary (Fu-deww-see-ary) defined.